Schrödinger field: Free field

 When $\psi$ is a complex valued field in a path integral, or equivalently an operator with canonical commutation relations, it describes a collection of identical non-relativistic bosons.
 When $\psi$ is a Grassmann valued field, or equivalently an operator with canonical anti-commutation relations, the field describes identical fermions.

+Alternatively a symmetrizied Lagrangian density may be used.
+It varies by a total differential, and results in equivalent equations of motions but different momentum fields:

 External potential

 If the particles interact with an external potential $V(x)$, the interaction makes a local contribution to the action:

 The field operators obey the Euler–Lagrange equations of motion, corresponding to the Schrödinger field Lagrangian density:

 Yielding the Schrödinger equations of motion:

 If the ordinary Schrödinger equation for V has known energy eigenstates $\phi_i(x)$ with energies $E_i$, then the field in the action can be rotated into a diagonal basis by a mode expansion: